ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Replay Protection and Privacy {#replayprivacyconsiderations}

-EAT defines the nonce claim for replay protection and token freshness.
+EAT defines the EAT nonce claim for replay protection and token freshness.
 The nonce claim is based on a value usually derived remotely (outside of the entity).
 This claim might be used to extract and convey personally identifying information either inadvertently or by intention.
 For instance, an implementor may choose a nonce equivalent to a username associated with the device (e.g., account login).